OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ---

-So the service of the house of the Lord was established again.
+Thus, the service of the house of the Lord was re-established.

 ## 2 Chronicles 29:36

 Then Hezekiah and all the people rejoiced over what God had prepared for the people,
-because the thing came about suddenly.
+because it happened so suddenly.